gtdoctor/PCA_Matching/README.md

 ### Further details of matching:
 * Ignoring all distances greater than the threshold, for each case the nearest-neighour control is identified
 * The case with the furthest near-neighbour is assigned that control.
-* The control is then removed; then that case and any case assigned to the same control, have their next nearest neighbour identified.
+* That case and any case assigned to the same control, have their next nearest neighbour identified.
 * The case with the furthest near-neighbour is assigned that control.
 And so on.